Transparent dark purple Insurte logo

 What is the Schengen area?

-The Schengen area refers to a group of 29 European countries that have abolished internal border checks, allowing people to move freely within the zone as if it were a single country.
+The Schengen area refers to a group of 29 European countries that have done away with internal border checks.
+This allows people to move freely within the zone as if it were a single country.
 This means there are no passport checks and no border control when you go from country to country within the zone.
 You can think of it sort of like traveling from state to state in the US.

 This system was introduced to simplify travel and trade, promoting closer political, social, and economic integration between participating countries.
-While freedom of movement is the hallmark of the Schengen area, the external borders are tightly regulated with specific criteria to ensure security across the region.
+While freedom of movement is the hallmark of the Schengen area, the external borders are tightly regulated with specific criteria to ensure security across the region, despite the lack of border checks.

 What is the Schengen border?